mmisw/mmiorr-docs/docs/from2to3.md

 - Your username and password should continue to work but you will need to login in the new version.
-    - **Forgot your username?** Click the 'Get username' button in the 'Sign in' dialog; enter your email and your username will be sent to you.
+    - **Forgot your username?** Click the 'Get username' button in the 'Sign in' dialog; enter your email address and your username will be sent to you.
     - **Forgot your password?** Click the 'Reset password' button in the 'Sign in' dialog; enter your username and an email with further instructions will be sent to you.
 - If you used the preliminary HTTP interface for programmatic registration of ontologies,